stakater/stakater-docs/docs/content/sre/backup-restore/restore-with-gitops.md

 ## 3. Disable self heal in Argocd:

-Disalbe self heal in argocd application that is managing PVC so it does not recreate resources from gitops.
+Disable self heal in ArgoCD application that is managing PVC so it does not recreate resources from GitOps.

 ```
   syncPolicy: